 Lakes Region NH Beaches

-Ph: 603-436-1552 A nice sandy beach on the shores of Lake Winnipisaukee where the big lake empties into Paugus Bay.
-The Indians onced fished this channel and caught salmon here.
+A nice sandy beach on the shores of Lake Winnipesaukee where the big lake empties into Paugus Bay.
+The Indians once fished this channel and caught salmon here.
 Massachusetts Bay Colony Governor John Endicott commissioned surveyors here in 1652.
 You can view their signatures on Endicott Rock.
-An admission is charged.
+Admission is charged.
 A great place for boat watching, sunbathing and swimming.

-Ph: 603-875-0109 A wonderful swimming area.
+A wonderful swimming area.
 No admission fee.
-Parking and rest rooms are available.
+Parking and restrooms are available.
 Rt.
 28 on Alton Bay.
 No lifeguards on duty.
 Swim Dock on Rt.
 11 next to the town docks.
 No admission fee, lifeguard on duty.

 North Main Street